-Budgeted cost: £98,433
+Budgeted cost: £72,485

-Activity Evidence that supports this approach Challenge number(s) addressed Breakfast Club Trial a breakfast club October 2023 Limited academic improvements but increased social and emotional regulation at the start of the day.
+Activity Evidence that supports this approach Challenge number(s) addressed Breakfast Club Trial a breakfast club Limited academic improvements but increased social and emotional regulation at the start of the day.
 Breakfast clubs can improve pupil behaviour and attendance.
 (EEF) A healthy breakfast can help children and young people with their concentration and behaviour.
-(Gov.uk) 2, 3, 9 Duke of Edinburgh award Ensuring all DA students in year 10 have a 1-1 discussion about the benefits of doing the award 2, 3 Mental Health development Development of mental health hub through the local authority The Association for Children's Mental Health (ACMH) say "addressing mental health needs in school is critically important because 1 in 5 children and youth have a diagnosable emotional, behavioural or mental health disorder and 1 in 10 young people have a mental health challenge that is severe enough to impair how they function at home, school or in the community."
-2, 4 Access to Resources Provide funds for revision materials in year 11 Provide after school homework facility giving access to school resources in the library and in learning support Key findings from a study carried out by Citizens Advice found that three quarters of parents of secondary school pupils found it difficult to meet the cost of school trips.
+(Gov.uk) 2, 3, 9 Duke of Edinburgh award Ensuring all DA students in year 10 have a 1-1 discussion about the benefits of doing the award 2, 3 Mental Health development Development of mental health hub through the local authority Mental health and wellbeing working group The Association for Children's Mental Health (ACMH) say "addressing mental health needs in school is critically important because 1 in 5 children and youth have a diagnosable emotional, behavioural or mental health disorder and 1 in 10 young people have a mental health challenge that is severe enough to impair how they function at home, school or in the community."
+2, 4 Access to Resources Provide funds for revision materials in year 11 Provide after school homework facility giving access to school resources in the library and in learning support Provide funds for the technology department to allow PP students the same access to projects they have made (parents are asked to pay if they want projects to go home), food technology and textiles materials Manage and provide access to trips and extra curricular visits Key findings from a study carried out by Citizens Advice found that three quarters of parents of secondary school pupils found it difficult to meet the cost of school trips.
 For secondary school the top 3 included school photographs and equipment for lessons.
 1, 3, 9 Attendance Embedding principles of good practice set out in DfE's Improving School Attendance advice.
 Engagement in DFE and Embark groups to support attendance strategy The DfE guidance has been informed by engagement with schools that have significantly reduced persistent absence levels.
 Parental engagement has a positive impact on average of 4 months' additional progress.
 It is crucial to consider how to engage with all parents to avoid widening attainment gaps.
-(EEF toolkit) 1, 2, 4, 9 Careers Invest in specific careers advice to support students making positive options and career choices, not becoming NEET and having positive destinations 1, 4, 6, 7, 8, 9
+(EEF toolkit) 1, 2, 4, 9

-Alternative provision To support students who need an alternative curriculum either internal or external in order to continue in education and continue to be positive members of our school community 1, 4, 6, 7 Support for trips and curriculum resources Families may need additional support to provide ingredients and materials for some curriculum subjects.
-Students who are PP should not be excluded from trips or enrichment opportunities if they cannot afford to pay 2, 3, 9
+Careers 1, 4, 6, 7, 8, 9 Invest in specific careers advice to support students making positive options and career choices, not becoming NEET and having positive destinations Along with other schools within Embark we have purchased 30 work experience places for our students with Safety Measures WEX Alternative provision 1, 4, 6, 7 To support students who need an alternative curriculum either internal or external in order to continue in education and continue to be positive members of our school community Blue Pathway at year 10 This pathway consists of a bespoke selection of GCSEs and equivalent qualifications incorporating English Language, English Literature, Maths, Science and free options.
+We have four new courses on offer, each course is based in our ACCESS support area (Alternative Curriculum Centre for Extended Student Support): Horticulture and Woodland Crafts Employability and Personal Development Health and Fitness Health and Social Care Support for trips and curriculum resources 2, 3, 9 Families may need additional support to provide ingredients and materials for some curriculum subjects.
+Students who are PP should not be excluded from trips or enrichment opportunities if they cannot afford to pay

-Total budgeted cost: £ 314,583
+Total budgeted cost: £ 231,655